mangelsr/Artillery/readme.md

 - **Unity** – Any recent Unity version compatible with the project (ideally an LTS release).
 - **Git** – (Optional) To clone the repository.
 - **Doxygen** – (Optional) If you want to generate code documentation from `Doxyfile`.

-> Update this section with the exact Unity version you are using (for example: *Unity 2021.3 LTS*).

 ---